Greece Moments Greece Moments

 tsipouro limnos distillery

-Here everything is still in traditional processes made.
+Here, everything is still produced using traditional methods.
 The whole family helps with the harvest and sales.
-You can taste his high-proof wines on site.
-Paris will open its quaint distillery daily from June and sells local honey and other products from the island in addition to its own spirits.
+You can taste his high-proof spirits on site.
+Paris opens his rustic distillery daily starting in June and sells local honey and other products from the island in addition to his own spirits.

 Destillerie Leristis kontopouli limnos

-For thousands of years, the famous healing earth of Limnos a valued remedy.
-The “Limnia Gi” or “Terra Lemnia” was already pressed into tablet form in ancient times and was considered the oldest medical device in the world.
+For thousands of years, the famous healing clay of Limnos has been a valued remedy.
+“Limnia Gi,” also known as “Terra Lemnia,” was already pressed into tablet form in ancient times and was considered the oldest medicinal product in the world.

-It is intended to be any wounds, snake bites, against stomach and intestinal complaints.
-Limnia Gi has even been prescribed against the plague.
-The hero Philoctetes is also said to have cured his snake bite with the help of limnic healing earth.
+It is said to have helped with all kinds of wounds, snake bites, and stomach and intestinal ailments.
+Limnia Gi was even prescribed against the plague.
+The hero Philoctetes is also said to have cured his snake bite with the help of the healing clay from Limnos.

-From the Antiquity into the 20th century the healing earth was mined on the edge of the Mosychlos volcano on Limnos.
-It was a kind of reddish soft mass that was transported to daylight via a tunnel.
-However, the exact location of the Limnia Gi has been forgotten in modern times.
+From antiquity through the 20th century, the healing clay was mined at the edge of the Mosychlos volcano on Limnos.
+It was a kind of reddish, soft mass that was brought to the surface via a tunnel.
+However, the exact location of the Limnia Gi fell into oblivion in modern times.

 vulkan Mosychlos limnos krater caldera